researchsetup/researchsetup.github.io/researchmodel.md

 This states that the evidence term depends on you and any other researcher, and that if another researcher gets the evidence before you, then your contribute to evidence drops to $0$.
 Thus your contribution $P(Evidence\|You)$ needs to be weighed by the probability others can't do the work fast enough.

-Given this simple model, it is clear why this is zero sum - your work reduces the impact of others' impact.
+Given this simple model, it is clear why this is zero sum - your work reduces the impact of others' impact, and vice versa.
 As a research community, it signals that there are not enough impactful directions to pursue (e.g., the community is drying up), or that it should prioritize exploratory or "visionary" work.
+I'll just note that there as so many important problems in the world that this is unjustified.

 ### <a name="whyresearch"></a>Why Research?